 - Deep clean paint twice a year with detailing clay.

 - Polish paint 3-4 times a year with a pre-wax, non-abrasive polish.

 - Seal paint 3-4 times a year with a quality paint sealant.

 - Protect your paint finish from damage by other motorists and pedestrians.

-These five simple steps will keep your automobile looking great without the need to use heavy compounds for corrective action.
+The above five simple steps will keep your automobile looking great without the need to use heavy compounds for corrective action!

 Be sure to check out my advice on the best way to get that perfect shine!